 Weight: 350g / 12.4oz

 Overall, it’s a bit more expensive and heavier than the mentioned 50mm above, but still, that might be an even better option for you.
-You will see the difference, especially in portrait compositions with a very soft and creamy background.
+You will see the difference, especially in portrait compositions with a soft and creamy background.
 If you need to choose between 50mm and 85mm and your main specialty is to shoot portraits, then I would choose 85mm.

-Travel lenses for Nikon D5600
+Travel lenses

 6. Nikon 18-200mm f/3.5-5.6g ed vr II